protocol/launchpad/content/en/curriculum/libp2p/creating-simple-node/index.md

 ### Run the Program

 * Now, test that the two nodes are connected by running the application.
-In your terminal, cd to the `/libp2p-go-simple-node/app` directory and run `go run .`
+In your terminal, `cd` to the `/libp2p-go-simple-node/app` directory and run `go run .`

-You should see the following output, with the number of `source node peers`:
+You should see the following output, with the number of source node peers:

 ```bash
 > go run .